jmg292/G-Net/README.md

 The project is under active development, with a few additional G-Net components still stuck in the design phase.

 The project roadmap, planned development, and overall progress are available within [G-Net's Project Page](https://github.com/users/jmg292/projects/1)

+If you'd like a glipse into why I started this project and where it's heading, check out the series "[The Many Whys of G-Net](https://www.gnzlabs.io/gnzlabs-blog/many-whys-g-net/)" on my blog!